chrisgustafsson/rpsgame-PP2/README.md

   * Score increased on winner (if tie nothing)
   * Reset button click sets scores to 0 for both

+### Known Bugs

+* Frequent clicking on one of the options might cause the result bar to flicker

 ### Lighthouse - Google Accesibility

 <details>